-Extra child benefit payment for children with extensive care needs
+Extra payment under the child benefit scheme for children with extensive care needs

 If your child lives at home and you have received child benefit at twice the basic rate for a full year from 1 January to 31 December because of your child’s extensive care needs, you may be able to get an extra payment.
 The extra payment is paid once a year.